keisukefunatsu/symbol-node-ansible/README.md

 # What
-Ansible playbook for setting up symbol test node
+Ansible playbook for setting up symbol node

 ## Prerequisite
 - ansible in host machine